bitvavo/python-bitvavo-api/README.md

               print("Errors:", json.dumps(error, indent=2))

           # Retrieve the data you need from Bitvavo in order to implement your
-          # Trading logic.
+          # trading logic.
 Use multiple workflows to return data to your
-          # Callbacks
+          # callbacks
           def a_workflow(self):
               self.bitvavo_socket.time(self.a_workflow_callback)
               self.bitvavo_socket.markets({}, self.a_workflow_callback)